mickfuzz/phd4/_posts/thesis_chapters/2023-2-7-Discussion.md

 Te and Da's decision to explore a different starting point and add uncharted GDPs like following enemies.
 A potential tension which was resolved quickly in some ways.
 But at the cost of maintaining a working game.

+### Synergies of use of GDP by practioners and learners in research designs

+The use of GDP by practitioners are compared to those of participants and synergies are explored.

+### On transfer of gdps - debates
+In this context of novice coders in an informal environment it seems appropriate to introduce some levels of reusable practice whilst initially prioritising individual learner engagement and community participation.
+Game design patterns contain elements of more abstract and thus repeatable structures thus fulfilling some of the promise transfer offered by advocates of Computational Thinking.
+This is explored in more depth in the next chapter.